How to Set Up and Customize Filters on the Grip Engage Admin?

 Example of Feature Options:

-Native List Filter Setup on Dashboard
+Native List Filter Setup on Grip Engage Admin

 In addition to setting up filters for the Search Results page or Event Agenda, you can also customize filters for any of your native lists.